 Front fender is optional, and if used shall comply with the following: front wheel and tire shall be visible from either side for a continuous 180 deg. of their circumference.
 The front of the fender may not extend lower than a horizontal line drawn through the front axle.
 The perimeter of the fender may not be further than 1.750 in. from the tire tread.
-The sides of the fender may fair in the fork tubes or sliders, but must not be over 2 in. wider overall than these parts.
-No part of the seat/tail section behind the rear axle may be closer than 4 in from the ground with the rider seated.
+The sides of the fender may fair in the fork tubes/sliders/tire, but must not be over 2 in. wider overall than these parts.